deutschebank/fluxnova-docs-manual/content/get-started/archive/javaee7/complete-process.md

 {{< img src="../img/pizza-order-process-prepare-pizza.png" >}}

-Open the process with Flowave Modeler.
+Open the process with Fluxnova Modeler.
 Click on the prepare pizza user task.
 In the properties view, set the `Form Key` property to `app:preparepizza.jsf`.

 When you are done, save all resources, [perform a Maven build](../deploy/#build-the-process-application), and [redeploy](../deploy/#deploy-to-wildfly) the process application.

-{{< get-tag repo="flowave-get-started-javaee" tag="Step-7" >}}
+{{< get-tag repo="fluxnova-get-started-javaee" tag="Step-7" >}}

 ## Add Send Rejection Email Service Task